decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 Note: This profile leverages JWT for signature generation and verification only.
 There is a rich offering of Linked Data Cryptographic Suites which are not covered by this iteration of the profile.
 For reference and more information on LD signature suites see the [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).

-## Credential type `WorkplaceCredential`
+## Credential type `VerifiedEmployee`

-Below is a description of a `credentialSubject` for a credential type `WorkplaceCredential`.
+Below is a description of a `credentialSubject` for a credential type `VerifiedEmployee`.
 It is RECOMMENDED to be used with a Workplace Credential Use-Case defined below.
 However the usage of this credential type is OPTIONAL and is not required to be compliant with this profile.

 - `displayName` REQUIRED.
 String.
 The name displayed for the user.
 This is usually the combination of the user's first name and last name.
 Maximum length is 256 characters.
 - `givenName` OPTIONAL.
 String.
 The given name (first name) of the user.
 Maximum length is 64 characters.